sdk-ex/MediaMov/README.md

  <br/>

  Instead of being an add-on with minimal UI and controls, this application would
  be capable of even installing an entire channels content!
-But with the fast changes
- made to the YouTube (our intended target) and the lack of major support in general for
- the `Java` language (its not the worst, but not the best either), on top of our constant
- use of `JavaScript` for a whole plethora of other things, it just made sense to make a
- small extension style app to get the job done in the meantime.
+This program is designed
+ in JavaScript, specifically using Electron.
+For a more in depth look at the stack,
+ check for the corresponding documentation.
+Overall this program did not end up being
+ very large or in depth, therefore the docs will only consists of a few more Markdown
+ files with light specifications.

  <br/>

- Who knows, it might even be better!
-That is the full context of how this came about,
- further info will be provided as the app is pushed further along in development.
+ This includes the reason why this program ended up being a JavaScript creation rather
+ than being straight Java.
+There is of course, so many downsides to using this platform
+ compared to using JavaFX.